 “Society at large will benefit significantly from the training provided by an [intellectual virtue] education.
 To be trained in the intellectual virtues is to be trained to *think* and more specifically, to think deeply, carefully, and well.
 This is a kind of fulfillment or ‘perfection’ of human nature; as such, it is valuable in its own right.
 But knowing how to think deeply, carefully, and well is immensely valuable in all sectors of life.
 There is hardly a profession, line of work, or other vocational pursuit in human life that is not benefited by this ability.
 Accordingly, Intellectual Virtues Academy will graduate students with the skills and capacities to perform well in their chosen careers and to live thoughtful and intelligent lives.”

 Fostering intellectual virtues is not an alternative to a rigorous standards-based curriculum.
 To the contrary, it is through an active and reflective engagement of core academic knowledge and skills that students learn to practice the intellectual virtues.
 Our curriculum will be aligned with, and promote, a genuine mastery of Common Core State Standards.
+The Academy offers college preparatory classes that competitively prepare students for a range of post-secondary options, such as UC and Cal State Universities.
+Check out our section on Educational Practices to get an idea of how innovative learning is a collaborative, interactive process at the Academy.

 What does a typical day look like?